cdelgehier/oio-docs/doc/source/user-guide/openiocli.rst

 There are still objects in the container.

-First to delete all objects stored in the container.
+First, delete all objects stored in the container.

    .. code-block:: console